The Spanish alphabet -How to pronounce the 37 sounds like a native speaker

 Pronunciation of the Spanish alphabet

-Learning how to pronounce every single dialect of Spanish would be confusing for you and would take much more time so I’m going to focus on Castilian Spanish -the standard European Spanish.
+It would be confusing if you learn how to pronounce every single dialect of Spanish.
+And it would take much more time.
+So I’m going to focus on Castilian Spanish -the standard European Spanish.

-- The letters of the Spanish alphabet and their names (first column).
+- First column: The letters of the Spanish alphabet + their names in brackets.

 In order to make it easier I’ve substituted some of the sounds of the IPA.
 For example, we’ll use [ñ] for the letter Ñ instead of [ɲ] -let’s keep simple things simple.

-- Examples of Spanish words for that specific sound (fourth column).
+- Fourth column: Examples of Spanish words for that specific sound.

-- Some hacks to pronounce the Spanish letters (last column).
+- Last column: Some hacks to pronounce the Spanish letters.

 |[a]||∼ fun, fine||alfabeto, casa, amiga||Click to see how to pronounce the Spanish vowels.|